MaybeSreya/tg-stars-mini-app/README.md

-# Telegram Mini App Stars Payment Implementation
+# Telegram Mini App (Telegram web app) with Stars Payment Implementation

 This project implements Telegram mini-app payment functionality using `twa-dev` and the `node-telegram-web-api`.
 The client-side and server-side are both required for full functionality.